 On the day – 100 %, No-show – 100 %

 - This tour is not very demanding.
-The terrain is mostly flat or downhill, apart from the initial two climbs, the second of which has some steep gradients.
+The terrain is mostly flat.

 What you need to bring

-- Clothing and shoes for cycling according to the season including rain jacket.
+- Clothing and shoes for cycling according to the season including a rain jacket

 Organised by Japan Travel KK